It's on the Meter: Route

 The expedition started in Covent Garden, London before driving to Dover, England and ferrying over to France.
 The expedition then passed through Belgium, Netherlands, Germany, Denmark, Sweden and into Finland where the team drove to the Arctic Circle and saw the Northern Lights.

-The expedition then travelled through Russia (where the team were arrested in Moscow), Belarus, Ukraine, Poland, Czech Republic, Austria, Germany, Liechtenstein, Switzerland, France, Monaco, Italy and San Marino.
+The expedition then travelled through Russia (the team were stopped by police, taken to a station, and questioned in Moscow), Belarus, Ukraine, Poland, Czech Republic, Austria, Germany, Liechtenstein, Switzerland, France, Monaco, Italy and San Marino.
 The original route took the team down to Sicily to catch a ferry to Tunisia but due to the conflict in Libya the route was revised to instead pass through the Balkans.

 The team passed through Croatia, Bosnia, Montenegro, Kosovo, Macedonia and Greece before arriving in Turkey in April 2011.
 Due to the demonstrations in Syria the team further modified the route and next travelled to Georgia and Armenia before heading back into Turkey and down into Iraq.
 Whilst in northern Kurdistan their radiator burst but a replacement was built in Arbil auto bazaar and the team continued into Iran.
-Near the Qom the team were detained and questioned by the secret police after mistakenly camping next to an artillery installation.
+Near the Qom the team were stopped and questioned by plain clothes police after mistakenly camping next to an artillery installation.
 At this point Archer and Purnell travelled by air to Dubai in order to obtain Pakistani visas and Ellison (who had already secured a visa in the UK) continued through the Baluchistan desert.

 The team was reunited in Pakistan and continued through India, Nepal, Tibet (where the previous record's distance was broken) and China, arriving in Laos in September 2011.
 The journey then continued through Cambodia, Thailand and Malaysia before the vehicle was shipped from Singapore to Darwin, Australia.

 On arrival in Australia the vehicle was subject to strict quarantine fines but upon its release travelled through the Northern Territory and down the East Coast, arriving at the intended destination on 10 December 2011.

 At this point the team announced that they had partnered with a new sponsor, GetTaxi and now intended to drive the vehicle back to London having circumnavigated the world.
 The car was shipped from Sydney to San Francisco and the team returned to the UK for a Christmas break.
 After lengthy delays the car was released from Oakland Port in February 2012 and the team drove across the US, arriving at New York in March 2012.
 The car was then air-freighted to Israel from where it will be shipped to Greece before continuing north to Moscow.

 The final leg headed through the Baltics and Eastern Europe before passing through Germany, Luxembourg and France.
 The car was then taken back to the United Kingdom via the Channel Tunnel and arrived back at the start point in London on 11 May 2012.

 The mileage of the entire journey was 43,208.4 miles (69,537.18 km), more than double the previous record.
 The nominal taxi fare reached £79,006.80.